-All written work must be typed, double-spaced, with 1-inch margins using 11-12 point Times New Roman, Calibri, or Cambria font.
-When you submit files, they should be in PDF, doc(x), txt, xls(x) files or another format that can be read by a text editor or word processing program.
-Written work will be submitted via the course website.
-On-line submission makes any formatting abnormalities painfully obvious.
+All written work must be typed, double-spaced, with 1-inch margins using 12 point Times New Roman or 11pt Calibri font.
+When you submit files, they should be in PDF or .doc(x) format unless otherwise specified.
+Written work must be submitted via Quercus.
+No work will be accepted over e-mail.